US Commerce Secretary To Visit China Next Week For Talks - UrduPoint

 US Commerce Secretary To Visit China Next Week For Talks

-Beijing, (UrduPoint / Pakistan Point News - 22nd Aug, 2023 ) :US commerce secretary Gina Raimondo will visit China next week, Beijing and Washington said Tuesday, adding to a slew of US officials dispatched in recent months to ease tensions between the world's largest economies.
+Beijing, (UrduPoint / Pakistan Point News - 23rd Aug, 2023 ) :US Commerce Secretary Gina Raimondo will visit China next week, Beijing and Washington said Tuesday, adding to a slew of US officials dispatched in recent months to ease tensions between the world's largest economies.

 Washington says it is seeking to better manage its frosty relations with China, with the two powers at loggerheads over everything from trade to human rights and Taiwan.